pete-lawson/managing-your-phd/README.md

 ## Managing your PhD

-This is a repository of tools and resources for organizing and managing the PhD process to compliment the presentation [Managing Your PhD](https://github.com/pete-lawson/managing-your-phd/raw/main/resources/managing-your-phd.pdf).
+This is a repository of tools and resources for organizing and managing the PhD process to compliment the presentation: [Managing Your PhD](https://github.com/pete-lawson/managing-your-phd/raw/main/resources/managing-your-phd.pdf).

 ### Markdown